conan-io/conan-io.github.io/_posts/2022-01-17-New-conan-release-1-44.markdown

-As a way of getting closer to the typical variables declared by [CMake official find modules](https://cmake.org/cmake/help/latest/manual/cmake-modules.7.html#find-modules) we have added these variables so they are available when using [CMakeDeps](https://docs.conan.io/en/latest/reference/conanfile/tools/cmake/cmakedeps.html) Conan generator:
+As a way of getting closer to the typical variables declared by [CMake official find modules](https://cmake.org/cmake/help/latest/manual/cmake-modules.7.html#find-modules) we added these variables so they are available when using [CMakeDeps](https://docs.conan.io/en/latest/reference/conanfile/tools/cmake/cmakedeps.html) Conan generator: